Ciudad Obregon, Sonora: 12 Essential Stops for Travelers

 Anything beef-related here is huge.
 By the way, the state of Sonora is home to the best cattle ranches in the country.

 I hope you enjoy your time around Sonora.
-Although it doesn’t get much hype as other destinations, it is still worth visiting.
+Although it doesn’t get as much hype as other destinations, it is still worth visiting.
 Trust me!